alza-bitz/podcast-analytics/README.md

 ## Summary

 A data pipeline for processing podcast event logs to enable analytics on user engagement and episode performance.
-The solution addresses the requirements outlined in the [problem statement](.github/instructions/problem_statement_and_requirements.instructions.md) and follows the architecture described in the [solution design](.github/instructions/solution_design.instructions.md).
+It addresses the requirements outlined in the [problem statement](.github/instructions/problem_statement_and_requirements.instructions.md) and implements the points described in the [solution design](doc/solution_design.md).

 The pipeline processes raw JSON event logs from podcast streaming interactions, validates and cleanses the data, and transforms it into an analytics-ready star schema to answer key business questions about podcast performance and user behavior.

 ## Features

 ### Data Pipeline Architecture

 - **[Medallion Architecture](https://www.databricks.com/glossary/medallion-architecture)**: Bronze (raw), Silver (cleansed), Gold (analytics) data layers
 - **[ELT](https://wikipedia.org/wiki/Extract,_load,_transform) Pattern**: Extract and Load raw data, then Transform using [dbt](https://www.getdbt.com)
 - **Incremental Processing**: Handles new data efficiently with incremental models
 - **Data Quality Validation**: Comprehensive validation rules with error tracking
 - **Star Schema**: Optimized analytics model with fact and dimension tables

-### Analytics Capabilities
-- **Episode Performance**: Top completed episodes analysis
-- **User Engagement**: Listen-through rates by country
-- **User Behavior**: Multi-episode listening patterns
-- **Temporal Analysis**: Time-based filtering for recent activity

-### Data Sources
-- **Event Logs**: JSON files containing user interaction events (play, pause, seek, complete)
-- **User Reference Data**: CSV with user demographics and signup information
-- **Episode Reference Data**: CSV with episode metadata and podcast information

 ### Supported Databases

 - **[DuckDB](https://duckdb.org)**: Primary target for local development and testing
 - **[Snowflake](https://www.snowflake.com)**: Production target (configured but not yet implemented)

+## Solution Design

+For detailed information about my thought process, implementation decisions, assumptions made, pipeline architecture, data quality, lineage and model/schema, see the separate [solution design](doc/solution_design.md) documentation.

 ## Prerequisites